 Ways to Pay for Your MBA

 Many students choose to work summers, or even during the school year.
 However, some schools advise students not to take on part-time work due to the workload and the importance of extracurricular activities.

 SoFi Private Student Loans

+Please borrow responsibly.
+SoFi Private Student Loans are not a substitute for federal loans, grants, and work-study programs.
+You should exhaust all your federal student aid options before you consider any private loans, including ours.
+Read our FAQs.
 SoFi Private Student Loans are subject to program terms and restrictions, and applicants must meet SoFi’s eligibility and underwriting requirements.
-See SoFi.com/eligibility for more information.
+See SoFi.com/eligibility-criteria for more information.
 To view payment examples, click here.
 SoFi reserves the right to modify eligibility criteria at any time.
 This information is subject to change.